vishalcloudyuga/dcos-docs/1.9/usage/cli/command-reference/dcos-config/dcos-config-set.md

 ---

 # Description
-This command adds or sets a DC/OS configuration property.
+Add or set a DC/OS configuration property.

 # Usage